KeishaSPerkins/ksp_blog/content/post/how-one-psd-transformed-my-workflow.md

 ## Wait, This Doesn't Quite Work Yet

 Right away when using my new document, I noticed a major problem: it hampered iteration.
 I usually begin a design thinking that what I've sketched or imagined will definitely work.
 Sometimes it doesn't.
 At that point, I create a new artboard in the same document and try again.
-I like this process because it let's me see my process and preserves "failed" designs just in case one could work for another project.
+I like doing it this way because it let's me see my process and preserves "failed" designs just in case one could work for another project.

 The solution: remove the "Base" artboard from the final result!